Confessions of the Fox: Dr. Voth

 Dr. Voth is the fictional character who discovered and is editing the manuscript.
 His footnotes give the reader a better understanding of who he is and why he is so fascinated by this manuscript.
 He is a professor at a university but is put on unpaid leave, giving him unlimited time to focus on this manuscript.
 It is clear he has many qualms with the university that he works at, and also discusses his personal life, specifically his struggles of dating as a queer man.
-Dr. Voth and the author, Jordy Rosenberg, have many parallels so it is important to consider that the author may have based this character off of himself.
 Dr. Voth's character adds a playful and comedic spin to the novel, which contrasts with the more grim aspects of the manuscript.

 Themes

 Identity

-As a queer man himself, it makes sense that Rosenberg crafted the novel around the important theme of identity.
-The character of Jack is a trans man, and it is unclear if he has female genitalia or is a hermaphrodite.
-The lack of focus on his genitalia insinuates the fact that his biological gender does not matter, as he eventually defines himself as a man.
+The character of Jack is a trans man, and his genitalia are described as being somewhat ambiguous, suggesting that he is intersex- though no specific intersex variation is described.
+The lack of focus on his genitalia insinuates the fact that his biological sex is not relevant, as he eventually defines himself as a man.
 Furthermore, Rosenberg claims in an interview that this combined with the numerous terms to discuss genitalia all were to somewhat mock the cis-het conventions around the rigid relationship between desire and certain body parts.
 Rosenberg says that he was intending for the experience of genital resignification to help structure his novel.
+It must also be noted that Jack's gender identity would be considered differently in modern terminology to that of the 18th century, so whilst readers can recognise that his character is transgender, a large part of his identity relies on the ambiguity of his gender identity at the time.

 In the beginning of the book, the carpenter he apprentices calls him “girl”, but when Bess refers to him as a “handsome boy”, he is relieved to realize that he can identify himself however he wishes.
 Bess is a major player in him being able to come into his own skin, and is the first woman he feels confident enough to have an intimate relationship with.
-Though being transgender was not necessarily acceptable in 18th century London, Bess accepted Jack which allowed him to accept himself as well.
+Though being transgender was not acceptable in 18th century London, Bess accepted Jack which allowed him to accept himself as well.
 Despite an entire police force after him and the looming prospect of the death penalty, Jack's greatest fear was that his biological identity will be discovered and he will be forced to revert to living like how he did before he represented himself as a man.

-This theme also relates to Dr. Voth, the editor of the manuscript, because he is a trans man as well.
+These themes are also present in the framing narrative of Dr. Voth, the editor of the manuscript, as he is also a transgender man.
 In the footnotes, he discusses the struggles of dating in the 21st century while transgender.
+Not only this, but Dr. Voth's identity as an academic makes his narration of Jack's story more credible; he is a trustworthy narrator and validates Jack's experience of trans identity through the mode of academia.